-Belden announced first quarter 2016 results.
+Belden announced second quarter 2016 results.
 Belden’s largest division in terms of revenue is its Broadcast Solutions division (32% of overall revenue in the quarter).
 The division includes the operations of Grass Valley along with Belden’s broadband connectivity businesses.

-For the quarter, Belden recognized a $4.3 million charge in its Broadcast Solution division for severance, restructuring, and acquisition integration costs.
+For the second quarter, Belden recognized a $1.3 million charge in its Broadcast Solution division for severance, restructuring, and acquisition integration costs.
 This compares to restructuring charges for the division of $3.2 million during Q2 2015 and $4.3 million during Q1 2016.

 © Devoncroft Partners 2009 – 2016.
 All Rights Reserved.